Makena-Wambui/alx-higher_level_programming/0x0B-python-input_output/README.md

 A dictionary key will be the public attribute name
 A dictionary value will be the value of the public attribute You are not allowed to import any module

+Write a function that appends a string at the end of a text file (UTF8) and returns the number of characters added:

+Prototype: def append_write(filename="", text=""):
+If the file doesn’t exist, it should be created
+You must use the with statement
+You don’t need to manage file permission or file doesn't exist exceptions.
+You are not allowed to import any module